canonical/snapcraft/docs/your-first-snap.md

 ```

 The `dump` plugin just literally dumps the specified source into the target.
-We will take advantage of the built-in `organize` keyword to but our glue
+We will take advantage of the built-in `organize` keyword to put our glue
 script in the `bin/` directory.

 If we run Snapcraft again, we won't be surprised: